stefanwalther/sense-calendar-heatmap/README.md

 # Calendar Heatmap
-Calendar Heatmap with a diverging color scale.
+Qlik Sense Visualization Extension with a diverging color scale.
 The values are displayed as colored cells per day.
 Days are arranged into columns by week, then grouped by month and years.

 ## Screenshot